top of page

 KIKUS%20Kopf_edited.jpg

-At the beginning of each school year, each child takes part individually in a standardized language assessment procedure ("LiSe-DaZ"), which tests comprehension and language production in central areas of German grammar.
-Based on the results, the children are divided into small groups of a maximum of six students.
+At the start of each school year, children undergo a standardized language assessment ("LiSe-DaZ") to evaluate their German comprehension and grammar.
+Based on results, they are placed in small groups of up to six students.

 _